Jopp-gh/Obsidian-Dune84/Wiki/Contacts.md

 |     |     |     |     |      |           |
 ```

-3. then start adding data, but pay attention - the very first column is reserved for profile pictures only.
-Images in there will display in an uniform size and get a round cutout (see picture at bottom page)
+3. finally, add your data but pay attention - *the very first column is reserved for profile pictures only*.
+Images in there will display with an uniform size and a round cutout (see picture on top)

 ### Example
 ```